La cuisine provençale

 Always in search of perfection, this Chef with an atypical personality has only one idea in mind: to make you travel.

-3. Glenn Viel, à L’Oustau de Baumanière, aux Baux-de-Provence
+3. Glenn Viel, at L'Oustau de Baumanière, in Les Baux-de-Provence

 3 Michelin stars and the “Sustainable Gastronomy” distinction are enough to describe the commitment and authenticity of Chef Glenn Viel, as well as his boundless imagination.